imker25/gpsa/ReadMe.md

 - `UpwardsDistance`: The total sum of all distance moved upwards.
 Measured in `km`.
 - `DownwardsDistance`: The total sum of all distance moved downwards.
 Measured in `km`.
 - `MovingTime`: The time spend moving. *not valid* in case we detect no or invalid time data.
+  - Formatted as `hh:mm:ss` in case of csv output
+  - Measured in `ns` (nano seconds) in case of json output
 - `UpwardsTime`: The time spend moving upwards. *not valid* in case we detect no or invalid time data.
+  - Formatted as `hh:mm:ss` in case of csv output
+  - Measured in `ns` (nano seconds) in case of json output
 - `DownwardsTime`: The time spend downwards. *not valid* in case we detect no or invalid time data.
+  - Formatted as `hh:mm:ss` in case of csv output
+  - Measured in `ns` (nano seconds) in case of json output
 - `AverageSpeed`: The average speed.
-Calculated from `Distance` and `MovingTime`.
-Measured in  `km/h`. *not valid* in case we detect no or invalid time data.
+Calculated from `Distance` and `MovingTime`.  *not valid* in case we detect no or invalid time data.
+  - Measured in  `km/h`in case of csv output
+  - Measured in  `m/s`in case of json output
-- `UpwardsSpeed`: The average speed during upwards movement .
-Measured in  `km/h`. *not valid* in case we detect no or invalid time data.
+- `UpwardsSpeed`: The average speed during upwards movement . *not valid* in case we detect no or invalid time data.
+  - Measured in  `km/h`in case of csv output
+  - Measured in  `m/s`in case of json output
-- `DownwardsSpeed`: The average speed during downwards movement .
-Measured in  `km/h`. *not valid* in case we detect no or invalid time data.
+- `DownwardsSpeed`: The average speed during downwards movement . *not valid* in case we detect no or invalid time data.
+  - Measured in  `km/h`in case of csv output
+  - Measured in  `m/s`in case of json output

 The statistic summary report will include `-` (in case of csv output) or `0.0000` (in case of json output) for statistic values that make no sense.
 For example it will not calculate a sum out of speed values or the average out of time stamps.